Posts

 Image

-On Spotify: sympathy for the schoolgirl playlist 🎀 55 mins.
-1. CUUUUuuuuuute -- ROSALÍA 2.
-Sis puella magica! -- Yuki Kajiura (OST Madoka Magica) 3.
-Clocks -- Alex Baker & Sahara Moon 4.
-The Story of Light -- William Orbit 5.
-I Feel Love (Remix) -- Donna Summer & Vanessa Mae 6.
-4 ÆM -- Grimes 7.
-The Wretched -- Nine Inch Nails 8.
-Hollywood (Remix) -- Madonna & Jacques Lu Cont 9.
-Ziggy Stardust -- David Bowie 10.
-STARGAZING -- Travis Scott 11.
-Lucy in the Sky with Diamonds -- The Beatles 12.
-New World -- Björk
+On Spotify: sympathy for the schoolgirl playlist 🎀 57 mins. songs that an angel vibes to while interacting with some boring criminal until she sees herself in nietzsche's eternal feminine, idk 1.
+CUUUUuuuuuute -- ROSALÍA 2.
+Clocks -- Alex Baker & Sahara Moon 3.
+The Story of Light -- William Orbit 4.
+I Feel Love (Remix) -- Donna Summer & Vanessa Mae 5.
+4 ÆM -- Grimes 6.
+The Wretched -- Nine Inch Nails 7.
+Lucy in the Sky with Diamonds -- The Beatles 8.
+Smooth Criminal -- Michael Jackson 9.
+Hollywood (Remix) -- Madonna & Jacques Lu Cont 10.
+Paparazzi - Lady Gaga 11.
+STARGAZING -- Travis Scott 12.
+V.A.N. -- Poppy

 Image